Divi theme and page builder interface showing layout editing in WordPress

 Divi is a strong theme, but there are real trade-offs worth knowing before you commit:

 Updates require an active subscription: Most other premium themes provide free updates as long as you’ve purchased the license once.
 Divi requires an active Elegant Themes membership to receive updates, including security patches.
 Letting the subscription lapse means missing important fixes.
+Budget for the renewal cost if you plan to run Divi long-term.

 Who Should Buy Divi?

-If you’ve already decided on Elementor and want to understand the full setup process, our guide on building a WordPress website with Elementor covers every step from domain registration to publishing your first pages.
+If you’ve already decided on Elementor and want to understand the full setup process, the guide on building a WordPress website with Elementor covers every step from domain registration to publishing your first pages.

 Final Thoughts: Is Divi Worth It?